TheOdinProject/curriculum/javascript/path.md

     Learn how to use events to drive your user experience.
 7. PROJECT: jQuery and the DOM /project_events_effects.md
+    Build a Snake game, just like you probably played in 2-color on your first cell phone.
 8. Building Widgets
     /widgets.md
     See the fun side of jQuery by checking out some of the nifty widgets you can build with it.